Wreath Macdonald polynomials as eigenstates: Introduction

 \subsection{Further directions}

 Our work allows wreath Macdonald theory to make contact with methods from quantum algebra, and we expect this interaction to continue bearing fruit.

 For example, following \cite{FeiTsymK}, our shuffle elements can be used to produce wreath Pieri rules.
 Recall that the wreath Macdonald polynomials are generalizations of \textit{transformed} Macdonald polynomials.
 One can write down a definition of an analogue of \textit{ordinary} Macdonald polynomials.
-The two differ by a plethystic transformation as well as by a renormalization, and one would first need to pin down the renomalization term.
-The remaining challenge would then be producing a manicured formula for Pieri rules as in the classical case.
-We expect to accomplish this in the near future.
+The two differ by a plethystic transformation as well as by a renormalization, and finding the renomalization term is also an interesting problem.
+The primary challenge for finding Pieri rules would then be producing a \textit{manicured} formula for them as in the classical case.

 The quantum algebraic structure also allows a systematic study of degenerations.
 One aspect of wreath Macdonald theory that may be strange for a symmetric function theorist is that we automatically jump to the double-deformed case without regarding analogues of Jack and Hall-Littlewood polynomials.
 The `Jack degeneration' of the quantum toroidal algebra is the \textit{affine Yangian}.
 By investigating a similar eigenbasis in the analogue of the fermionic Fock space, Uglov has defined certain $\mathrm{Jack}(\mathfrak{gl}_\ell)$ polynomials \cite{Ugl} (cf. \cite{Kod}).
 He also shows that his polynomials diagonalize the quantum Hamiltonians for the spin Calogero-Moser system, hinting at a similar relation between the wreath Macdonald polynomials and the spin tRS system.